Research output per year

 Research activity per year

-Emma-Louise Jay is an existential psychologist whose research interests lie on the interface between psychological medicine and philosophy.
-She wrote her mixed-methods PhD on depersonalization at the Institute of Psychiatry, King’s College London after completing her MSc.
-In the Philosophy of Mental Disorder at the same university writing her thesis on the same syndrome.
+Emma-Louise Jay is an existential psychologist whose research interests intersect across psychological medicine and philosophy.
+She wrote her mixed-methods PhD on depersonalization at the Institute of Psychiatry, King’s College London after completing her MSc. in the Philosophy of Mental Disorder at the same university writing her thesis on the same syndrome.

 From 2013 – 2021 Emma lived and worked in Colombia where she took on the role of as post-doctoral psychologist at a leading creative arts university in Medellín – La Colegiatura Colombiana.
 There she co-developed a research centre focusing on research projects relating to the science of creativity, how we understand identification, and efforts towards developing social leader-led peace efforts in Colombia in the context of the 2016 Colombian peace accord.
 She also authored an imaginative blog which focused mainly on issues relating to the Colombian political climate.

 At the University of Brighton, Emma has led module SS572 on Key Theoretical Foundations to Counselling and Psychotherapy since 2021.
-In this role she is enjoying teaching about the many different schools that inform the field of psychological medicine cross-culturally.
-Despite being drawn to the existential and analytic psychotherapy traditions, she would like to broaden awareness of less-known therapies such as ‘Morita therapy’, ‘Logotherapy’ and 'Milton H. Ericksonian' hypnotherapy in her UK teaching.
+In this role she enjoys teaching about the many different schools that inform the field of psychotherapy and counselling studies.
+Despite being drawn to the existential and analytic psychotherapy traditions, she would like to broaden awareness of lesser-known therapies such as ‘Morita therapy’, ‘Logotherapy’ and 'Milton H. Ericksonian' hypnotherapy in her UK teaching.
 Emma was also Course Leader for the (Applied) Psychology program from 2021-2024.

-Emma has been the Ethics and Integrity Lead for the School of Humanities and Social Sciences at the University of Brighton since 2023 where she supports staff and students to gain ethical approval to conduct research safely and inclusively.
+Emma has been the Research Ethics and Integrity Lead (REIL) for the School of Humanities and Social Sciences at the University of Brighton since 2023 where she supports staff and students to gain ethical approval to conduct their research safely and inclusively.

-Emma’s research interests include existential psychology and psychotherapy, phenomenology, spiritual and religious experience, German idealism, dissociation, psychological medicine, critical psychology, psychoanalysis, hypnotherapy, the history of psychiatry, cross-cultural psychology and psychiatry, and most recently, political theory.
-She is the author of several peer-reviewed articles, a blog, and a body of narrative non-fiction.
+Emma’s research interests include existential psychology and psychotherapy, phenomenology, spiritual and religious experience, German idealism, dissociation, psychological medicine, critical psychology, psychoanalysis, hypnotherapy, the history of psychiatry, cross-cultural psychology and psychology in armed conflict contexts, particularly Colombia.
+She is the author of many peer-reviewed articles, a blog, and narrative non-fiction.
+She is currently dipping her toe into autoethnography.

 Affiliations: